Diuris setacea: Taxonomy and naming

 Diuris setacea was first described in 1810 by Robert Brown and the description was published in his Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (setacea) is derived from the Latin word seta meaning "bristle".

 Distribution and habitat

-The bristly donkey orchid grows in low heath in moist soil on granite outcrops between Esperance and Kalbarri.
+Bristly donkey orchid grows in low heath in moist soil on granite outcrops between Esperance and Kalbarri.

 Conservation

 Diuris setacea is classified as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.